What are the BEST Magic Shows (in Phoenix) for 2024?

-Escaping the snowbound northern states is a popular winter past-time and so is magic in Phoenix!
-We've compiled a list of the best Phoenix magic shows so that snowbirds and locals alike can add a little fun and excitement to their entertainment schedule.
-Phoenix gets a lot of traveling illusion shows at the many venues scattered throughout the area, and they also have some great long-standing acts that thrill audiences week after week.
+During the summer when it is hot and dusty outside, head inside where it is cool.
+Catch a movie, enjoy a Phoenix dinner show, or up the ante with one of Phoenix's favorite magic acts, which include the Carnival of Illusion Theater, Eric Giliam, or one of many touring artists.
+We've compiled a list of the best Phoenix magic shows so that snowbirds and locals alike can add a little excitement to their entertainment schedule.
+Phoenix gets a lot of traveling illusion shows as well as having some great long-standing acts that thrill audiences week after week.
 Keep checking back to see who might be coming to town.
-Phoenix may be hot, dusty and dry, but we're here to help you wet your appetite for some great magic.
+Phoenix may be hot, dusty and dry, but we're here to help you whet your appetite for some great magic.

 Arizona Biltmore Resort

 Experience Arizona's FAVORITE show to Laugh, Have Fun and Celebrate!

 Carnival of Illusion is an Old-World Illusion Show perfect for anniversaries, date nights, birthdays, and special evenings!
 Imagine a vaudeville-inspired theater show with old-world magic, add a twinkling hint of 1900's Parisian humor, shake and stir for 100 minutes for your passport filled with F.U.N.
 You are a passenger in this entertaining theater of illusion!

 This is Arizona's longest-running theater show.
 Check their website for dates, locations, and ticket availability...
 Carnival of Illusion.

 Show Duration: This show is 90-minutes with an intermission.

 Food and Drink: Concessions available at all venues.
 All Phoenix venues have a bar.